microsoft/PubSec-Info-Assistant/README.md

 ## Deployment Configuration

+The deployment process for the PS Info Assistant, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
+The environment you will work in will be created using a development container, or dev container, hosted on a virtual machine using GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/PubSec-Info-Assistant)

-When you work in a codespace, the environment you are working in is created using a development container, or dev container, hosted on a virtual machine.
+Begin by setting up your own Codespace using our  [Developing in a Codespaces](docs/developing_in_a_codespaces.md) documentation.

-*More information can be found at [Developing in a codespaces](docs/developing_in_a_codespaces.md).*
+*More information can be found at [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers).*

-Once you have the completed the setting up codespaces, please move on to the Sizing Estimation step.
+Once you have the completed the setting up Codespaces, please move on to the Sizing Estimation step.

 ---